 Achieving this goal will require you to make some sacrifices, but the feeling of financial security is priceless.
 If you’re serious about becoming a millionaire, it’s time to start making some major moves.
 Craft a solid game plan by incorporating some — or all — of these 12 tips into your lifestyle and get on your way to making your first $1 million.

 Boost Your Profit Margin

 A profit margin isn’t strictly reserved for businesses; it also applies to you.
 “By increasing the gap between what you earn and what you spend, you end up with a profit in exactly the same way a business earns a profit,” said J.D.
 Roth, founder of Get Rich Slowly.
 “This profit can then be used to pursue your long-term financial goals.”

-To specifically reach a million bucks, you’ll need to boost your savings rate substantially more than the normal 5 percent to 15 percent, said Roth.
+To specifically reach a million bucks, you’ll need to boost your savings rate substantially more than the normal 5% to 15%, said Roth.
 He suggested saving half of your income, and noted that you’ll have to make hard choices of deferring present spending in exchange for future financial success.
 For two-income families, he suggested choosing to live on one income, and saving and investing the other salary.

 Start With $10 Million